Causes of anemia

 Development of iron deficiency anemia

-2) Iron deficiency affects enzyme activity which will alter receptor expression on erythrocytes which govern release.
+With iron deficiency anemia, the low MCHC can be readily explained by decreased hemoglobin production.
+However, the reason for the microcytosis is controversial.
+Hypotheses for the microcytosis include: 1) Immature RBC in the bone marrow stop dividing once a critical concentration of hemoglobin is reached within them.
+Thus, deficient hemoglobin production may result in increased cell division.
+With each division, RBCs become smaller, resulting in microcytic and hypochromic RBCs; 2) Iron deficiency affects enzyme activity, which may alter receptor expression on erythrocytes that govern release.
 If iron deficient, the erythrocytes are no longer released and when they are retained in the marrow, they continue to divide.
-Later-stage RBC precursors do express Lutheran adhesion molecules, but there is no evidence to date that iron deficiency decreases their expression.
-3) Possibly iron deficiency affects macrophages in marrow causing delayed extrusion of the nucleus of erythroid progenitors so they cannot be released from marrow (a protein in erythroblasts called erythroblast macrophage protein is required for extrusion and their interaction with macrophages).
+Later-stage RBC precursors do express Lutheran adhesion molecules, but it is not known if iron deficiency decreases their expression; and 3) Iron deficiency possibly affects macrophage function in marrow causing delayed extrusion of the nucleus of erythroid progenitors so they cannot be released from marrow (a protein in erythroblasts called erythroblast macrophage protein is required for their interaction with macrophages and extrusion of their nuclei; dysfunctional interactions may impair nuclear extrusion).

-Iron deficiency anemias can be regenerative or non-regenerative.
-The reason why some iron deficiency anemias are regenerative and others are not is unknown.
-They may be regenerative if dietary iron or iron absorption is sufficient to maintain some degree of erythropoiesis or if the source of blood loss is the upper gastrointestinal tract (where iron and blood may be more likely to be reabsorbed than in the lower intestinal tract).
-Studies in rats show that if there is a concurrent nutritional iron deficiency, the anemia is more likely to be non-regenerative.
-If dogs have concurrent disorders that suppress regeneration (inflammatory disease), this will contribute to a lack of regeneration.
+Iron deficiency anemias can be regenerative or non-regenerative (Harvey et al 1982, Weiser and O’Grady 1983).
+The reason why some iron deficiency anemias are regenerative and others is unknown.
+The anemia may be regenerative if dietary iron or iron absorption is sufficient to maintain some degree of erythropoiesis or if the source of blood loss is the upper gastrointestinal tract (where iron and blood may be more likely to be reabsorbed than in the lower intestinal tract).
+Studies in rats show that if there is a concurrent nutritional iron deficiency with blood loss, the anemia is more likely to be non-regenerative.
+If dogs have concurrent disorders that suppress regeneration (inflammatory disease), these disorders will contribute to a lack of regeneration.
 Red blood cell lifespan is also reduced in iron deficiency anemia.
 This has been recently attributed to eryptosis (Kempe et al 2006).
-Iron-deficient RBCs show features of apoptosis (shrinkage, membrane blebbing, PS exposure) and are removed by splenic macrophages.
+Iron-deficient RBCs show features of apoptosis (shrinkage, membrane blebbing, phosphatidylserine exposure) and are removed by splenic macrophages.
 Whether this also occurs in the bone marrow leading to failure of regeneration is unknown.
-There is also evidence of RBC fragmentation (keratocytes, acanthocytes, schistocytes) in iron deficiency.
-This has been attributed to increased mechanical fragility (iron deficient RBC are more rigid and more likely to fragment as they traverse through small capillaries under high shear), but oxidant injury cannot be ruled out as a cause of these changes (hemoglobin does have some reductive capacity).
+There is also evidence of RBC fragmentation (keratocytes, acanthocytes, schistocytes) in iron deficiency in dogs (Harvey et al 1982, Weiser and O’Grady) and cats (Weiser and Kociba 1983).
+We have seen similar changes in ruminants with iron deficiency anemia.
+Camelids with iron deficiency have dacryocytes (tear drop-shaped RBCs), acuminocytes (fusiform cells) and folded erythrocytes and the pallor is often at one pole of the cell versus being central, mimicking an eccentrocyte (Morin et al 1992, Morin et al 1993) (see image gallery on camelids in the hematology album and image below).
+This has been attributed to increased mechanical fragility (iron deficient RBC are more rigid and more likely to fragment as they traverse through small capillaries under high shear), however oxidative injury to red blood cells is likely contributing to keratocyte formation (Yoo et al 2009) (given that antioxidant enzymes in red blood cells, such as glutathione peroxidase, contain iron).

 Hypochromasia in a dog